Why Use an ARB Registered Architect?

 Two important caveats for this borough.
 First, permitted development rights are cut back or removed in conservation areas — and Tonbridge & Malling has a lot of them, from Tonbridge High Street to the historic cores of West Malling, Aylesford, East Peckham and many villages.
 Second, rights can be removed on individual properties by planning conditions or Article 4 directions, particularly on newer estates.
 Never assume; check.

-An architect's tip: get a Lawful Development Certificate
+Get a Lawful Development Certificate

 Know your constraints: what makes Tonbridge & Malling different